daniel1876-zhuo/programs/README.md

 Implement and integrate EditorPage:  (Daniel)I'm working on this one
 > Render flashcard
 >
-> Upload edits to ./current/flashcards and ./current/metadata.txt
+> Upload edits to ./current/flashcards and ./current/metadata.txt (this one has been done)

 Implement and integrate RevisionPage:
 > Render flashcard